Angling licences and permits

 You need a rod licence to fish anywhere in Northern Ireland.
-A rod licence is required by law for each rod used by anyone over 12 years in the DCAL area and for all ages in the area covered by the Loughs Agency.
+A rod licence is required by law:

 DCAL and FCILC issue angling licences for their respective jurisdictions.
-On payment of a supplement, licence holders are allowed to fish in the other jurisdiction.
+On payment of an extra fee, licence holders are allowed to fish in the other jurisdiction.

 Game angling licences